GLFW-Skia C++ Template - Windows Setup Instruction

 - Dynamic linking

-- Make sure the path to the library folder (file with .lib) is added to
+- Make sure the path to the library folder:GLFW_WIN_LIB_DIR is set to

-(GLFW_WIN_LIB_DIR) - Make sure the variable GLFW_LIBS_WIN_LOCAL contains glfw3dll the name of the import library file (glfw3dll.lib) in the library folder
+${PROJECT_SOURCE_DIR}/dependencies/win/glfw-3.4/outdll/src/debug - Make sure the variable GLFW_LIBS_WIN_LOCAL contains glfw3dll the name of the import library file (glfw3dll.lib)

-- Make sure the path to the library folder (file with .lib) is added to
+- Make sure the path to the library folder:GLFW_WIN_LIB_DIR is set to

 - First Build the depot_tools. depot_tools is a collection of scripts/tools used to manage large Google Git projects